iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Minimum Cost Network Flow Standard Form.md

 ---
 ### **Residual Network**

 The concept of residual network is relevant to the optimality conditions for an optimal solution.
 Given any flow $x^\circ$ that is feasible on the graph $G$, we can transform the graph $G$ into a residual network.
-The residual network can have 2 arcs along the same direction.
-To use the residual network we make the following assumptions about the input graph $G = (A, N)$, with upper bound $u$, lower bound $l$, and mass balance constraint vector $b$ and unit flow cost vector $c$.
+The residual network can have 2 arcs along the same direction, if capacity is zero, we can ignore it for the residual graph.
+To use the residual network we make the following assumptions about the input graph $G = (A, N)$ with upper bound $u$, lower bound $l$, and mass balance constraint vector $b$ and unit flow cost vector $c$.

 1. The network is at least feasible.
+This ensures the existence of $x^\circ$ for residual transformation.
-2. The lower bound is zero, and the upper bound is positive, valid.
-If it's not the case the we have lower bounds, consult: [[Reduction to Network Flow]], removing lower bounds.
+2. The lower bound for flow is zero, and the upper bound is positive, valid.
+If it's not the case the we have lower bounds, see [Reduction to Network Flow](Reduction%20to%20Network%20Flow.md).
 3. For all node $i, j$ where arc $(i, j)\in A$, there is only one arc.
-No double arcs are allowed.
+No double arcs are allowed, in the same direction or in opposite. ( #UNFINISHED), there are way to resolve this but I am not sure yet.

-**Definition: The Residual Network**
+#### **Def-1 | The Residual Network**

 > We define $x^\circ$ to be a feasible flow on the network.
-For the capacity on the residual network, we denote it using $r$, that is the upper bound for each arc.
+For the capacity on the residual network, we denote it using $r$, a vector, that is the upper bound for each residual arc.
 The lower bound for each arc in the residual network $G(x^\circ)$ will always be $0$.
-We denote the cost to be $c'$.
+We denote the residual cost to be $c'$.
 Then:
 >
 > $$
 > \begin{aligned}